OurMachinery/themachinery-books/src/getting_started/project_setup.md

 # Project Setup

-Let us talk about the concept behind projects first.
 In The Machinery, we have two kinds of projects: A database project and a directory project.
 It is possible to save a database project as a directory project and vice versa.

-> **Note:** If resaving a Database project as a Directory project or vice versa, be aware that these are two different projects.
+> **Note:** When saving a Database project as a Directory project or vice versa, be aware that these are two different projects.
 Hence changes to one will not apply to the other.

 ## The Directory Project

 A directory project saves all your assets, etc., in a specified project folder.
+The assets that make up the project are saved as combination of JSON files and binary buffers.
 This file format is better suited for source control.

 ![view of a directory project in the Windows explorer](https://www.dropbox.com/s/7xqwlu6yi6y35nz/tm_guide_directory_project.png?dl=1)

 ## The Asset database Project

-The difference between both is that a database project results in one file rather than multiple files.
+In contract to the Directory project, the database project results in one file rather than multiple files.
 It has the file ending `.the_machinery_db`.
 This database will contain all your assets.
+It loads faster.
+It is the file format used by the *Runner*, the stand-alone application that is used to run games made within The Machinery.

 ![database project in the file explorer](https://www.dropbox.com/s/kjmrx89my0olh6z/tm_guide_db_project.png?dl=1)